 The pattern I have seen work is short, deep cycles.
 Thirty days to triage and shape the problem, sixty days to ship the first outcome, another quarter to stabilize or hand off.

-At bolttech, a $1B+ unicorn, I worked on the payment layer alongside their own engineering team, integrating more than 40 payment providers across markets.
+At bolttech, a $1B+ unicorn, I worked on the payment layer alongside their own engineering team, integrating 40+ payment providers across Asia and Europe.
 That shape was augmenting, not replacing, a full-time CTO.
-The full case is at bolttech: 40+ payment integrations.
+The full case lives at bolttech: 40+ payment integrations.

-At GigEasy, I was effectively embedded senior engineering leadership during the MVP phase.
+At GigEasy, I was effectively embedded senior engineering leadership during the MVP phase, shipping the working product in three weeks for a Barclays and Bain Capital-backed pitch.
 See GigEasy: shipping a fintech MVP in three weeks.

 Three engagements, three different shapes, all fractional or consulting.
 The point is that the shape has to match the stage.